-(1) Amounts shown in this column include any amounts deferred by the NEOs into the EIP and EDP.
-Amounts shown in this column for Mr. Kane in 2012 include salary of \$286,538 and \$232,689 paid to Mr. Kane by the Company and NPL, respectively.

-(2) Amounts shown in this column represent the grant date fair value of awards of performance shares and restricted stock units granted in 2010, 2011 and 2012 based on performance criteria established in 2009, 2010, and 2011 under the MIP and the RSUP.
+- (1) Amounts shown in this column include any amounts deferred by the NEOs into the EIP and EDP. - 2) Amounts shown in this column represent one-time cash bonuses for performance related to the acquisition of Link-Line Group of Companies. - (3) Amounts shown in this column represent the grant date fair value of awards of performance shares and restricted stock units granted in 2012, 2013 and 2014 based on performance criteria established in 2011, 2012, and 2013 under the MIP and the RSUP.
 In each case, the amounts were determined in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
-The assumptions used to calculate these amounts are included in "Note 11 - Stock-Based Compensation" of Exhibit 13.01 to our 2012 Annual Report on Form 10-K. However, as required, the amounts shown exclude the impact of estimated forfeitures.
-The stock awards granted in 2013 based on performance in 2012 are discussed below under the caption "Summary Compensation and Grants of Plan-Based Awards Tables Narrative."
+The assumptions used to calculate these amounts are included in "Note 10 Stock-Based Compensation" of Exhibit 13.01 to our 2014 Annual Report on Form 10-K. However, as required, the amounts shown exclude the impact of estimated forfeitures.
+The stock awards granted in 2015 based on performance in 2014 are discussed below under the caption "Summary Compensation and Grants of Plan-Based Awards Tables Narrative."